onap/policy-parent/docs/apex/APEX-Install-Guide.rst

 .. container:: paragraph

-   Important are the last two line, stating that APEX has added the final action listener to the engine and that the engine is started.
+   Important are the last two lines, stating that APEX has added the final action listener to the engine and that the engine is started.

 .. container:: paragraph